 Indian Markets have rallied a great deal and it is time to pick stocks that can create value.
 Here are a list of stocks that have great value from a long term perspective.

 We think that Union Bank has value because of a number of reasons.
 Today, it is impossible to create a franchisee as large as Union Bank for a new full-fledged bank.
 The stock is trading below its book value and there is a high possibility that in the next one year or so, NPAs would start falling as growth in the economy picks-up.
 PSU banking stocks which are saddled with NPAs would be one of the biggest beneficiaries of such a growth.
-However, in the immediate short term all would depend on how the monsoon progresses in India.
+However, in the immediate short term all would depend on how growth pans out.
 From a 2-3 year perspective this stock should not be a bad bet.
 Check stock quote of Union Bank here

 Tata Motors DVR